Infraplus/deploy_elk/README.md

 ### Volumes

-By default the `docker-compose` file will search for the `logs`, `fluent-config` and `es-vol` directories as bind volumes in `elk` folder, their path will be marked in the `docker-compose file`.
-Please make sure you create the directories on your NFS partitions and modify the `source` field that corresponds to the bind volumes.
-The `fluent-config` contains the 2 config files needed for the log collector to work properly: 1. `fluent-bit.conf` and 2. `parsers.conf`, please make sure to copy them into the newly created directories on your NFS partitions.
+By default the `docker-compose` file inside `elk` folder will search for the `logs`, `fluent-config` and `es-vol` directories as bind volumes, their path must be marked in the `docker-compose file`.
+Please make sure you create the directories on your NFS/GlusterFS partitions and modify the `source` field that corresponds to the bind volumes.
+The `fluent-config` contains the 2 config files needed for the log collector to work properly: 1. `fluent-bit.conf` and 2. `parsers.conf`, please make sure to copy them into the newly created directories on your NFS/GlusterFS partitions.

 All applications that we want to collect the logs from should have their logs directories attached to the `logs` volume of the fluent-bit.